 In Year 9 pupils continue to study English, Mathematics, Separate Sciences, Religious Education, Physical Education, Citizenship and Living Education (PSHE), a Modern Foreign Language, either History or Geography and two further option subjects.
 They also take part in the Curriculum Enrichment programme, which covers a wide range of subjects, including Technology, Textiles, Food and Nutrition, Dance, Drama, Music, PE, aspects of Geography and History and ICT.
 Pupils also take part in voluntary and charity work in the community, are involved in environmental projects both in school, in Chorley town centre and at Cuerden Valley Park and all are enrolled in the Duke of Edinburgh Bronze Award.
 Visits to places of work and lessons led by the DWP, LearnLive and Santander also complement the school’s Careers programme.

 Key stage 4

 At Key Stage 4 all pupils continue to study English (Language and Literature), Mathematics, Science (either Combined Science or Separate Sciences), Religious Education, Physical Education (non-exam course), Citizenship and Living Education (PSHE).
-In Years 10 and 11 they must also study one of the following; History, Geography, Computing and a Modern Foreign Language.
-In Year 9 they must continue to study a Modern Foreign Language and either History or Geography.
+They must also study at least one of the following; History, Geography or a Modern Foreign Language.
+A small number of pupils also attend courses at Preston’s College, including Automotive Engineering, Child Care and Construction.

-In consultation with parents and staff, pupils in Years 9-11 can also choose two subjects at Key Stage 4 from any of the subjects below:
+In consultation with parents and staff, the options open to pupils in Years 9-11 are:

 - Computer Science